 As a society, we are clearly addicted to cheap and disposable fashion!

 But there are hopeful alternatives!
 With collective action, there are so many ways we can make a substantial positive impact through our fashion practices.
 One way is to shop for second-hand clothing.

 Typically, once someone has been shocked by the impacts of fashion, they start Googling "ethical" or "sustainable fashion" blogs and searching Instagram for the same hashtags.

 What Is Sustainable and Ethical Fashion Anyway?

 Finally, ethics applies to the business of the fashion system itself.
-The race to the bottom for cost requires environmental and labour corners to be cut and for consumers to continue to buy excessively.
-Nowhere was this more evident than the fashion industry’s refusal to pay for 953 million items of finished goods in the lead up to the COVID-19 shutdown.
-Workers, mostly women already living under the poverty line, were not paid, future orders were cancelled, and the garments already made were most likely incinerated as there was no market for them.
-You can read more about this story and the #payup campaign here.
+The race to the bottom for cost requires environmental and labor corners to be cut and for consumers to continue to buy excessively.
+Nowhere was this more evident than the fashion industry’s refusal to pay for 953 million items of finished goods in the lead-up to the COVID-19 shutdown.
+Workers, mostly women already living under the poverty line, were not paid, future orders were canceled, and the garments already made were most likely incinerated as there was no market for them.

 Here’s another great definition.

-“Sustainability is the integration of environmental health, social equity and economic vitality in order to create thriving, healthy, diverse and resilient communities for this generation and generations to come.
-The practice of sustainability recognizes how these issues are interconnected and require a systems approach and an acknowledgement of complexity.”
-UCLA Sustainability Committee.
+"Sustainability is the integration of environmental health, social equity, and economic vitality in order to create thriving, healthy, diverse, and resilient communities for this generation and generations to come.
+The practice of sustainability recognizes how these issues are interconnected and require a systems approach and an acknowledgment of complexity." — UCLA Sustainability Committee.

 A practice that focuses on positive actions and includes grace for yourself and others, is one that can be joyfully sustained over a lifetime without "eco-fatigue".